Location: Northeast of Magadan, Russia

 Life of mine: 2023

-Polymetal is also carrying out few near-mine exploration projects with the aim of expanding the hub’s reserve base.
+The Group is carrying out 3 near-mine exploration projects within a 570 km2 exploration area, with the aim of expanding the reserve base of the hub.

 Near mine exploration projects

 All parts of the Omolon hub are located in remote unpopulated areas mostly covered with taiga forest with only seasonal access available.
 Land transportation between various parts of the Omolon hub is possible only in the winter months.

 The Kubaka site is accessed by a 362 km winter road from Omsukchan or by 270 km winter road from the port of Evensk located on the sea of Okhotsk.
 In summer months access is only by light aircraft or helicopter.
 Fuel, consumables and spares are delivered to Kubaka and Birkachan from January to April.